 We work hard to earn and maintain customer trust, meaning that safety is a top priority for us.
-In 2021 we invested more than $900 million to protect our store and our customers, building robust safety and compliance programs, and we continue to invest for our customers.
+In 2022 we invested more than $1.2 billion to protect our store and our customers, building robust safety and compliance programmes, and we continue to invest for our customers.
 We want them to shop with confidence and, if ever a customer has a concern, they can contact our customer services team and we will investigate.
 Amazon offers customers hundreds of millions of items – all of which we require to comply with applicable laws and regulations – and our objective is always to block unsafe or non-compliant products from ever being listed to our store.

-In 2021 Amazon employed more than 12,000 people - including machine learning scientists, software developers, and expert investigators - who were dedicated to protecting customers, brands, selling partners and our store from counterfeit, fraud, and other forms of abuse.
-And in 2021, our teams proactively blocked more than four billion suspect listings for various forms of abuse, including non-compliance, before they were listed to our store.
+In 2022 Amazon employed thousands of people - including machine learning scientists, software developers, and expert investigators - who were dedicated to protecting customers, brands, selling partners and our store from counterfeit, fraud, and other forms of abuse.
+And in 2022, our proactive controls found more than 99% of blocked or removed listings before a brand ever had to find and report it.

 Our tools use natural language processing and machine learning, which means new information is fed into them daily and they learn and get better at proactively and automatically blocking suspicious offers.
 When a concern arises, we move quickly to protect customers and work directly with sellers, manufacturers, brands, and government agencies.
 Additionally, any Amazon employee can pull an ‘Andon Cord’ if they receive feedback that a product is unsafe or non-compliant.
 Pulling this ‘Andon Cord’ immediately triggers an investigation, and the product will be removed from our store if it is unsafe.